- Growth with Gary

 Success Factors for PLG Companies

-Product-led growth (PLG) strategy need to be aligned across teams.
+Product-led growth (PLG) strategies need to be aligned across teams.
 Leading PLG startups succeed by focusing on:

 Product metrics are closely connected to business sales outcomes and financial goals.